ratcht/q-site-classiq-challenge/README.md

 Description:
 Used Grover Algorithm to solve 4x4 Sudoku.

-Optimized for: IBM aer \n
+Optimized for: IBM aer; Depth: 20.
-Depth: 20